Ever wish you could jump right into a software development project without first creating a product requirements document?

 Sometimes, the best writing isn’t writing at all — it’s a picture.
 Don’t hesitate to use a diagram or graphic to replace a long, tedious paragraph.
 Again, your readers will appreciate being able to understand your point at a glance rather than spending valuable time reading.

 Sometimes good writing is simply good editing.
-A software development requirements document that’s riddled with typos and grammatical errors is far less likely to be taken seriously.
+A software development product requirements document that’s riddled with typos and grammatical errors is far less likely to be taken seriously.
 But even more significantly, a document that lacks a logical flow and is missing key considerations could bring development grinding to a halt.

 Once you have a first draft, get vicious with what you’ve written.
 Go over it with a highly critical eye.
 Try to cut out needless sentences, and trim unnecessary clauses and phrases out of overly long sentences.
 One useful old trick is to read the document out loud.
 If you hear yourself droning on and on without really saying anything, that’s generally a sign you need to pare down your text.

-That’s why you want the most honest and open feedback from stakeholders to strengthen your requirements.
+That’s why you want the most honest and open feedback from stakeholders to strengthen your software requirements.
 And you also want to give them enough time so they can be thoughtful about what you’ve presented, while still being mindful of the fact you’re under a time crunch.

 Hopefully you’re not emailing around versioned documents, and soliciting feedback from stakeholders that way, because that takes forever and invariably someone’s thoughts get missed in the process.
 And the opinion you lose might just be the one that introduces a tidal wave of risk.